mayajuman/multivariate-stat-tutorials/README.md

 * ggplot2() general cheat sheet (bookmark this!): https://lscholtus.gitlab.io/mosaicdata/ggplot2-cheatsheet-2.0.pdf

 # Files
 The RMarkdown files ("example analyses.Rmd" and "example mapping.Rmd") contain sample code for conducting/plotting analyses and producing locality maps, respectively.
-To follow the demonstration, load in the supplementary file from <a href="https://doi.org/10.1007/s10914-021-09556-7" target="_blank">Juman et al. 2021</a>, which is also housed in this repository.
+To follow the demonstrations, load in the supplementary file from <a href="https://doi.org/10.1007/s10914-021-09556-7" target="_blank">Juman et al. 2021</a>, which is also housed in this repository.
 Shape files for recreating the map from this study are stored in the IUCN range files folder.

 # Contributors
 Maya Juman (maya.juman@aya.yale.edu)